Jason Goes to Hell: The Final Friday: Comic books

 A three-issue comic adaptation of Jason Goes to Hell: The Final Friday written by Andy Mangels was published by Topps Comics.
 As the comics are based upon the original shooting script of the film, elements that were left out of the film are used in them.

 Trading card

 Topps also released a series of trading cards for the film.

-Novelization

-The FBI sting that occurs at the beginning of the film is foreshadowed in the novel Friday the 13th: Hate-Kill-Repeat, which takes place between the events of the seventh and eighth films.
-The epilogue of the book states that the FBI, upon discovering Jason Voorhees actually exists, have begun making plans to trap him and "send him straight to Hell."